Multicast: IP

 IP multicast is a technique for one-to-many communication over an IP network.
-The destination nodes send Internet Group Management Protocol join and leave messages, for example in the case of IPTV when the user changes from one TV channel to another.
+The destination nodes send Internet Group Management Protocol membership report and leave group messages, for example in the case of IPTV when the user changes from one TV channel to another.
 IP multicast scales to a larger receiver population by not requiring prior knowledge of who or how many receivers there are.
 Multicast uses network infrastructure efficiently by requiring the source to send a packet only once, even if it needs to be delivered to a large number of receivers.
 The nodes in the network take care of replicating the packet to reach multiple receivers only when necessary.

 The most common transport layer protocol to use multicast addressing is User Datagram Protocol (UDP).
 By its nature, UDP is not reliable—messages may be lost or delivered out of order.
 By adding loss detection and retransmission mechanisms, reliable multicast has been implemented on top of UDP or IP by various middleware products, e.g. those that implement the Real-Time Publish-Subscribe (RTPS) Protocol of the Object Management Group (OMG) Data Distribution Service (DDS) standard, as well as by special transport protocols such as Pragmatic General Multicast (PGM).

 IP multicast is always available within the local subnet.
 Achieving IP multicast service over a wider area requires multicast routing.
 Many networks, including the Internet, do not support multicast routing.
-Multicast routing functionality is available in enterprise-grade network equipment but is typically not available until configured by a network administrator.
+Multicast routing functionality is available in enterprise-grade network equipment but typically needs to be configured by a network administrator.
 The Internet Group Management Protocol is used to control IP multicast delivery.

 Application layer

 Application layer multicast overlay services are not based on IP multicast or data link layer multicast.
-Instead they use multiple unicast transmissions to simulate a multicast.
+Instead, they use multiple unicast transmissions to simulate a multicast.
 These services are designed for application-level group communication.
 Internet Relay Chat (IRC) implements a single spanning tree across its overlay network for all conference groups.
 The lesser-known PSYC technology uses custom multicast strategies per conference.
 Some peer-to-peer technologies employ the multicast concept known as peercasting when distributing content to multiple recipients.

 Explicit multi-unicast (Xcast) is another multicast strategy that includes addresses of all intended destinations within each packet.
 As such, given maximum transmission unit limitations, Xcast cannot be used for multicast groups with many destinations.
-The Xcast model generally assumes that stations participating in the communication are known ahead of time, so that distribution trees can be generated and resources allocated by network elements in advance of actual data traffic.
+The Xcast model generally assumes that stations participating in the communication are known ahead of time so that distribution trees can be generated and resources allocated by network elements in advance of actual data traffic.